astroandes/CLARA_RotationOutflows/referee.md

 the distribution becomes single-peaked...
 So interpreting what a standard deviation of XXX km/s means is not straight-forward if we don't know Vout.

-[Lo useful era para comparar con el modelo semianalico y para comparar rapidamente con muchos datos].
+[Lo useful era para comparar con el modelo semianalico y para comparar rapidamente con muchos datos.]

 Plus, these collections of 9 small windows are difficult to read and compare.
 I suggest to try a single large plot instead of nine small ones, with